eunjinkim97/prostateMIPL/README.md

 <h1 align="center">
     <p> Prediction of BCR for Prostate MRI by using deep learning based algorithm </p>

+### Code for Clinical Study
-### This code is about a study for analyzing prostate cancers using by deep learning and machine learning.
+    - This code is about a study for analyzing prostate cancers using by deep learning and machine learning.
-This code for the study was conducted by Eunjin Kim and Inye Na from the Medical Imaging Processing Lab(MIPL) led by Hyunjin Park in 2022 from SKKU.

-The authors of the study are Hye Won Lee 1,# , Eunjin Kim 2,# , Inye Na 2 , Chan Kyo Kim 3,* , Seong Il Seo 1,* , Hyunjin Park 2,4,*
+    - The authors of the study are
+            Hye Won Lee 1,# , Eunjin Kim 2,# , Inye Na 2 , Chan Kyo Kim 3,* , Seong Il Seo 1,* , Hyunjin Park 2,4,*

-Affiliations:
+    - Affiliations:
             1 Samsung Medical Center, Department of Urology, Sungkyunkwan University School of Medicine, Seoul, Korea 2 Department of Electrical and Computer Engineering, Sungkyunkwan University, Suwon, Korea 3 Department of Radiology and Center for Imaging Science, Samsung Medical Center, Sungkyunkwan University School of Medicine, Seoul, Korea
             4 Center for Neuroscience Imaging Research, Institute for Basic Science, Suwon, Korea
+    - This code for the study was written by Eunjin Kim and Inye Na from the Medical Imaging Processing Lab(MIPL) led by Hyunjin Park in 2022 from SKKU.

 </h1>